-In normal, one step merit cases, normal advances within above scale (four or more years at level), fifth year appraisals, reappointments and quinquennials with a clear department recommendation, the Dean may simply concur with the department and opt to forego a Dean's letter if the Dean has nothing evaluative or informative to add.
+In normative time one step merit cases, normative time one step merit cases with additional off-scale, normative time advances within above scale, fifth year appraisals, reappointments and quinquennials with a clear department recommendation, the Dean may simply concur with the department and opt to forego a Dean's letter if the Dean has nothing evaluative or informative to add.
+Accelerations within the same rank that have unanimous positive support by the department (setting aside abstentions), or have negative votes without explanations, also give the Dean an option to forego a Dean's letter.
 The Dean will signify concurrence by adding their signature on the department letter or appropriate statement in eFilePlus.
-Deans may not simply concur in accelerated merit cases, in requests or recommendations for additional off-scale, or in merit recommendations where there is a split departmental vote, or where there is not a clear majority (e.g. a +2-3 vote).
-A Dean's Letter is required for fifth year appraisals, reappointments and quinquennials with a split or clear negative departmental recommendation and all other actions.
 CAP, the VPAP, the PEVC and/or the Chancellor reserve the right to request a Dean's letter in cases where the Dean simply concurred.